pgn127/w3d1/README.md

 - You should only create a new contact if a name is provided
     - if no number is provided, store -1 as their number instead
 - console.log() your success/failure messages:
- - When you add a new contact, console.log() a success message such as:<br>
+ - When you add a new contact, console.log() a success message such as:
 `"Added contact Darwish"`
- - If either there was no name provided, the name was invalid, or the number was invalid, do not add any contacts, console.log() a failure message like <br>`Invalid contact format`
+ - If either there was no name provided, the name was invalid, or the number was invalid, do not add any contacts, console.log() a failure message like:  `Invalid contact format`